-This edition was published by Viking Adult on July 13, 2010 in hardcover and has 400 pages.
+This suspense is a hardcover edition that was published by Viking Adult on July 13, 2010 and has 400 pages.

 Third in the Dublin Murder Squad mystery series.
 This installment finds Frank Mackey forced back into his family’s loving arms.